zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 This is English as a Second Language Podcast episode 562.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 You can support our podcast by going to our website at e slpod.com and becoming a member of ESL Podcast.
-When you becoming a m ember, you get a Learning Guide for each of our current episodes that w ill help you improve your English even faster.
+When you becoming a member, you get a Learning Guide for each of our current episodes that w ill help you improve your English even faster.
 If you don’t want to become a mem ber you can send a small donation to support our work.

 This episode is called “Buying Fake Products.”
 Let’s get started.